Andrei-Kekov/MidiReverse/README.md

 # MidiReverse
 A simple console app that reverses MIDI files, i.e. makes files that are played backwards.
+Should work properly with Time Divisions, Tempo, Program, and Control changes.

 Usage: